-The Council has six committees, to which it delegates part of its authority: the Audit and Risk Committee, the Endowment Board, the Finance Committee, the Imperial White City Syndicate, the Nominations Committee and the Remuneration Committee.
+The Council has six standing committees which report directly into it: the Audit and Risk Committee, the Endowment Board, the Finance Committee, the Property Committee (formerly the Imperial White City Syndicate), the Nominations Committee and the Remuneration Committee.

 Audit and Risk Committee

 The Audit and Risk Committee meets four times a year with the College’s internal and external auditors in attendance.
 It considers detailed reports together with recommendations for the improvement of the College’s systems of internal control and management’s responses and implementation plans.

 It also receives and considers reports from the Office for Students as they affect the College’s business and monitors adherence to regulatory requirements.
 It reviews the College’s Risk Register each year and devotes time to the in-depth consideration of the College’s long-term strategic risks.
 The Committee has the authority to call for any information from the College officers, from internal and external auditors and from others whom it considers necessary to consult to discharge its responsibilities effectively.
 Whilst senior officers attend meetings of the Committee, they are not members of it.

 At least once a year the Committee meets separately with the internal and external auditors on their own for independent discussions.
 The Audit and Risk Committee receives regular reports from Internal Audit, as well as commissioning reports from senior management.
 Its role in this area is confined to a high-level review of the arrangements for internal control, value for money, risk management and the arrangements for the management and quality assurance of data submitted to formal funding bodies at the College.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.